cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 Retrieval-augmented generation (RAG) is a fancy way of saying that we can take a user's message, text embed it, use semantic search to fetch the most similar entries from our FAQ, and include those extra facts in our prompt to ChatGPT.

-This allows us to take advantage of text generation; which gives our bot personality, allows it to summarize info from multiple sources, to converse in multiple languages, etc.
+This allows us to take advantage of text generation; giving our bot personality, allowing it to summarize info from multiple sources, and being able to converse in multiple languages.

-By including some real-time hints from our FAQ, we can reduce hallucinated answers; even when we ask about topics ChatGPT wasn't trained on (i.e. niche topics, events that occurred after its knowledge cutoff, bias/misinformation).
+By including some real-time hints from our FAQ, we can reduce hallucinated answers; even when we ask about topics ChatGPT wasn't trained on (niche topics, events that occurred after its knowledge cutoff, bias/misinformation, etc).

 Our FAQ bot will use text generation to summarize the Q&A we give it.
 We'll add a warning that such answers are machine generated.
-If you're in an industry where occasional inaccurate answers are unacceptable or dangerous (e.g. health care), you can easily disable the generated answer and only return the more similar FAQ entries.
+If you're in an industry where occasional inaccurate answers are unacceptable or dangerous (e.g. health care), you can easily disable the generated answer and only return the most similar FAQ entries.

 # Connecting to the OpenAI API

 **OpenAI** popularized large language models with their proprietary GPT (Generative Pre-Trained Transformer) model.
 The company has remarked that the cost to train their most recent state-of-the-art model (GPT-4) was $100 million USD.
-OpenAI provides third-parties with low-cost API access to state-of-the-art models, including [text embeddings](https://platform.openai.com/docs/guides/embeddings/) (at a cost of $0.0001 USD per 1,000 tokens).
+OpenAI provides third-parties with low-cost API access to their models, including [text embeddings](https://platform.openai.com/docs/guides/embeddings/) (at a cost of $0.0001 USD per 1,000 tokens).

 The examples in this guide will cost you a few pennies.
 You can set a monthly spending limit on your OpenAI account (e.g. $10 USD).